Skip to content

 Zahra Abbasiantaeb, University of Amsterdam, The Netherlands.
 Zahra is a Ph.D. student at the IRLab supervised by Dr. Aliannejadi.
 She is working on conversational search and recommendation.
 Earlier, she has also worked on patent reference mining.
 Zahra obtained her masters in AI from the Amirkabir University of Technology with a focus on Question Answering systems.

-Jeff Dalton, University of Glasgow, Scotland.
-Dr. Dalton is a Senior Lecturer (Associate Professor) at the Department of Computing Science, University of Glasgow.
-He is also the PI for the GRILL Lab.
+Jeff Dalton, University of Edinburgh, Scotland.
+Dr. Dalton is a Associate Professor (Reader) and Chancellor's Fellow at the School of Informatics, the University of Edinburgh.
+He is also a Turing AI Fellow and PI for the GRILL Lab.
 His research focuses on new methods for machine understanding of language and text data using deep neural networks and entity knowledge graphs for improving information seeking applications.

 Leif Azzopardi, University of Strathclyde, Scotland.
 Dr. Azzopardi is an Associate Professor in Artifical Intelligence and Data Science within the Departement of Computer and Information Sciences at the University of Strathclyde.
 He is the PI for the Interaction Lab (i-lab) which specializes in developing, evaluating and modelling information rich and information intensive applications and agents.